Did you know ...

 How to make a Roman soldier’s helmet

-Less than 30 minutes.
-Challenging — you may need an adult to supervise you when using scissors and staplers.
+Skill level: ★★★ Challenging — you may need an adult to help

 - Chin plates — draw the chin plates.
 They should be flat on the top and curved down the bottom with two bumps.
 Make sure they are not too big, otherwise you won’t be able to see!

+- Assemble your helmet.
 These pictures will help you visualise how the different parts go together.
-Ask an adult to supervise you while you use a stapler.
+Ask an adult to supervise while you use a stapler.

 Share your creation